 Changing careers can bring about a considerable level of uncertainty.
 It can be hard to remain positive if you have received a series of knockbacks when looking for your next role.
-Resilience is vital to keep moving forwards.
+Nevertheless, resilience is vital to keep moving forwards.

-To help you on your way, we have compiled some top tips on how to build your resilience:
+To help you on your way, we have compiled some top tips on how to build your resilience when changing careers:

 Although it may be more challenging than it sounds, remaining positive is essential in your job search.
 Take a step back and have a look at the bigger picture.
 Think about the future and try not to get stuck in the here and now.
 Focus on your strengths and what you can do instead of worrying about what you can’t.

 Alongside this, why not consider joining a job search group?
 Being in contact with people who are going through the same process as you can be highly beneficial.
-You can share your successes and frustrations as well as providing and receiving tips from fellow job seekers in the same situation.
+You can share your successes and frustrations as well as provide and receive tips from fellow job seekers in the same situation.

 You may experience several job application rejections along the way.
 It is crucial to turn this potentially negative situation into a positive one by asking for feedback.
-You may be able to identify areas you need to work and improve on for next time, giving you that extra edge.
-As well as this, it will also help you in handling constructive criticism, a skill that is highly valued by employers, allowing you to develop your performance continually.
+You may be able to identify areas you need to work on and improve for next time, giving you that extra edge.
+As well as this, it will also help you in handling constructive criticism, a skill that employers value highly, allowing you to develop your performance continually.